Skip to main content

 }

-This tells bower to install all components to - yeah, you guessed right - the components folder.
+This tells bower to install everything into the components folder.

-If you are using the Express JS framework like I do, you also need to add a static path for your /components folder otherwise Express will (righteously) throw a 404 error.
-I have added the following to my app.js:
+If you’re running Express JS (like I do), you’ll also need a static path for /components, otherwise Express will rightly throw a 404.
+I added this to my app.js:

 app.use('/components', express.static(__dirname + '/components'));